25 Easy Ways to Keep Cool and Cut Air Conditioner Costs

 - Create a cross-breeze: Open windows on the opposite sides of your house to create a cross-breeze.
 When the wind blows even slightly it will enter your home and create a cooling effect.
 Many people in the past used this method to keep their homes cooler.
 Placing a standing fan at one of the windows and setting it up to blow outwards will help increase this cross-breeze.

 - Sleep alone: When you sleep with your partner the body heat between you can really heat things up and not in a good way!
 Sleeping alone will make you feel much cooler and you will get a much better night’s rest.
 You and your partner do not have to sleep in separate rooms, only separate beds.
-After you have practiced this for a while, you will understand why people in the past lived this way.
+After you have practised this for a while, you will understand why people in the past lived this way.
 Note – sleeping alone might let you get a good nights sleep but this one might not be the best option for your relationship!

 - Rethink your bed: A novel way to reduce nighttime heat is by replacing your bed with an indoor hammock.
 A hammock allows airflow to surround your entire body which will help dissipate any body heat that you release at night.
 This will allow you to be much cooler.
 The cooler your body is during the night the better and deeper you will sleep.
 Just remember to anchor your hammock securely to one of the beams in your ceiling to prevent you from falling during the night.